FPL 2024/25: Best fixtures for the new season - Best FPL Tips, Advice, Team News, Picks, and Statistics from Fantasy Football Scout

-The Premier League fixtures for the 2024/25 season were released on Tuesday morning.
+The Premier League fixtures for the 2024/25 season were released last week.

 Fantasy Premier League (FPL) has yet to relaunch, of course, but we can at least assess which teams we should invest in and which we should avoid from a fixture difficulty perspective.

-We will take a look at the top-flight teams with less favourable schedules later on, but first, we turn our attention to those sides with the best runs of opening fixtures, at least on paper.
+We will take a look at the top-flight teams with less favourable schedules soon, but first, we turn our attention to those sides with the best runs of opening fixtures, at least on paper.

 The primary focus in this article will be on a six-Gameweek lookahead but we’ll analyse the shorter and longer-term prospects where appropriate.